Top 10 Funeral Terms to Add to Your Preplanning Vocabulary

 #7: Burial Vault

 A burial vault is a container, typically made of wood, brick, or concrete, which encloses the casket and helps prevent the grave from sinking over time.
-Although some states do not require a vault for burial, many cemeteries have their own regulations and may need an outside container for the casket.
+While it may not be a legal requirement to purchase a vault for burial, many cemeteries have their own policies and rules and may require an outside container for the casket.
 It's important to familiarize yourself with these guidelines to make informed decisions.

 #8: Mausoleum and Columbarium